 Members can apply online for strike funding from the national Fighting Fund, subject to certain criteria and evidence of financial loss.
 There is also a local Cambridge UCU hardship fund, to further help members facing financial hardship.
 Information, Guidelines for Members and an application form are available to download.

 No. Like most university employers, Cambridge will not withhold pension contributions from workers on strike.
 Full employer’s and employee’s contributions will be paid to USS as usual.
 This is worth remembering when you’re reckoning up the cost of striking.

 20. What does the university do with the money withheld from striking staff?

 Cambridge’s policy is that all deducted pay will go into a range of student support funds.
 This is a point worth emphasising to students.

 21. I am on leave during strike days – can I still take part?

 Yes you can.
 You might want to tell your employers after the action has ended, and claim back your leave if pay is deducted; or you might want to cancel your leave and take strike action instead.
 But you are under no obligation to notify the employer in advance, and we recommend that you don’t.

 22. Do I answer work emails from home?

 No, not on strike days.
 We suggest that you use the following automated reply for the entirety of the day:

-I will not be responding to work-related emails between Wednesday 1st December and Friday 3rd December, because I will be on strike.
+I will not be responding to work-related emails between [start date] and [end date], because I will be on strike.
 The University and College Union is taking industrial action to defend pay and pensions for university staff, and to push back against the widening inequalities across higher education.
 You can find out more about the dispute at ucu.cam.ac.uk.